Multipoint Okounkov bodies: Preliminaries

 \subsection{Singular metrics and (currents of) curvature}

-Let $L$ be an holomorphic line bundle over a projective manifold $X$.
-A smooth (hermitian) metric $\varphi$ is the collection of an open cover ${U_{j}}_{j\in J}$ of $X$ and of smooth functions $\varphi_{j}\in\mathcal{C}^{\infty}(U_{j})$ such that on each not-empty intersection $U_{i}\cap U_{j}$ we have $\varphi_{i}=\varphi_{j}+\ln|g_{i,j}|^{2}$ where $g_{i,j}$ are the transition function defining the line bundle $L$.
+Let $L$ be a holomorphic line bundle over a projective manifold $X$.
+A smooth (hermitian) metric $\varphi$ is the collection of an open cover $\{U_{j}\}_{j\in J}$ of $X$ and of smooth functions $\varphi_{j}\in\mathcal{C}^{\infty}(U_{j})$ such that on each not-empty intersection $U_{i}\cap U_{j}$ one has $\varphi_{i}=\varphi_{j}+\ln|g_{i,j}|^{2}$ where $g_{i,j}$ are the transition function defining the line bundle $L$.
 Note that if $s_{j}$ are nowhere zero local sections with respect to which the transition function are calculated then $|s_{j}|=e^{-\varphi_{j}}$.
-The curvature of a smooth metric $\varphi$ is given on each open $U_{j}$ by $dd^{c}\varphi_{j}$ where $d^{c}=\frac{1}{4\pi}(\partial-\bar{\partial})$ so that $dd^{c}=\frac{i}{2\pi}\partial\bar{\partial}$.
-We observe that it is a global $(1,1)-$form on $X$, so for convenience we use the notation $dd^{c}\varphi$.
+The curvature of a smooth metric $\varphi$ is given on each open $U_{j}$ by $dd^{c}\varphi_{j}$ where $d^{c}=\frac{i}{4\pi}(\partial-\bar{\partial})$ so that $dd^{c}=\frac{i}{2\pi}\partial\bar{\partial}$.
+It is a global $(1,1)-$form on $X$, so for convenience we use the notation $dd^{c}\varphi$.
 The metric is called \emph{positive} if the $(1,1)-$form $dd^{c}\varphi$ is a Kähler form, i.e. if the functions $\varphi_{j}$ are strictly plurisubharmonic.
-By the well-known Kodaira Embedding Theorem, a line bundle admits a positive metric iff it is ample.\\ Demailly in \cite{Dem90} introduced a weaker notion of metric: a (hermitian) singular metric $\varphi$ is given by a collection of data as before but wuth the weaker condition that $\varphi_{j}\in L^{1}_{loc}(U_{j})$.
-If the functions $\varphi_{j}$ are also plurisubharmonic, then we say that $\varphi$ is a singula positive metric.
+By the well-known Kodaira Embedding Theorem, a line bundle admits a positive metric iff it is ample.\\ Demailly in \cite{Dem90} introduced a weaker notion of metric: a (hermitian) singular metric $\varphi$ is given by a collection of data as before but with the weaker condition that $\varphi_{j}\in L^{1}_{loc}(U_{j})$.
+If the functions $\varphi_{j}$ are also plurisubharmonic, then we say that $\varphi$ is a singular positive metric.
 Note that $dd^{c}\varphi$ exists in the weak sense, indeed it is a closed positive $(1,1)-$current (we will call it the current of curvature of the metric $\varphi$).
 We say that $dd^{c}\varphi$ is a Kähler current if it dominates some Kähler form $\omega$.
-By Proposition $4.2.$ in \cite{Dem90} a line bundle is big iff it admits a singular positive metric whose current of curvature is a Kähler current.\\ In this paper we will often work with $\mathbbm{R}-$line bundles, i.e. with formal linear combinations of line bundles.
-Moreover since we will work exclusively with projective manifolds, we will often consider an $\mathbbm{R}-$line bundle as a class of $\mathbbm{R}-$divisors modulo linear equivalence and its first Chern class as a class of $\mathbbm{R}-$divisors modulo numerical equivalence.
+By Proposition $4.2.$ in \cite{Dem90} a line bundle is big iff it admits a singular positive metric whose current of curvature is a Kähler current.\\ In this paper we will often work with $\mathbbm{R}-$line bundles, i.e. formal linear combinations of line bundles.
+Moreover since we will only consider projective manifolds, we will often identify an $\mathbbm{R}-$line bundle as a class of $\mathbbm{R}-$divisors modulo linear equivalence and its first Chern class as a class of $\mathbbm{R}-$divisors modulo numerical equivalence.